blicc-org/blicc/README.md

 ### Vision

-As small and medium-sized companies it is hard to analyse manufacturing data without spending a lot of money for software licenses.
-Often web-based data visualization software is out of date with the todays interface standards, hard to scale and not able to run in a docker environment.
 Blicc aims to provide a lightweight, user-friendly software to simplify data visualization in the browser.

 ## Docs